arcadiapage/arcadiapage.github.io/_posts/2023-05-28-INFP-Keep-Your-Goals-to-Yourself.md

 Accomplishing unusual goals takes a lot of emotional energy and fortitude, so surround yourself with resources that refill you and don't drain your motivation.

-(P.S.
-If you need more help reaching your goals with focus as an INFP, check out [The Focused Dreamer Planner Printable](https://payhip.com/b/LZQNK))